-- We regularly review and, as appropriate, make changes to our peer group to ensure it is representative of our market for talent, our business portfolio, our overall size and our global footprint. - In addition to review of market data, we also consider the Company's and the executive's performance, internal comparisons, potential, scope of position, retention needs, dilution constraints and other factors deemed appropriate. - Given the location of our executives in both Israel and the United States, we benchmark not only against our peers but also in consideration of customary executive compensation practices in Israel and the United States. - We provide perquisites and benefits that we believe are competitive and customary, but not excessive.
+- We pay at levels we believe are necessary to attract and retain exceptional leadership talent. - We regularly review and, as appropriate, make changes to our peer group to ensure it is representative of our market for talent, our business portfolio, our overall size and our global footprint. - In addition to review of market data, we also consider the Company's and the executive's performance, internal comparisons, potential, scope of position, retention needs, dilution constraints and other factors deemed appropriate. - Given the location of our executives in both Israel and the United States, we benchmark not only against our peers but also in consideration of customary executive compensation practices in Israel and the United States. - We provide perquisites and benefits that we believe are competitive and customary, but not excessive.